Cupra Born used • 399 cars price-checked by AutoUncle

 • Audi A3

-The Vauxhall Corsa is a great alternative to the Cupra Born.
-You'll currently find an inventory of 9,126 of these cars available for sale on AutoUncle, with an average sale price of £9,126.
+The Vauxhall Corsa is a top choice when looking for an alternative to the Cupra Born.
+With an average sale price of £9,999 you can currently find 9,613 of these cars available for sale on AutoUncle.

-The Ford Focus is another popular car in the segment with a selection of 7,421 vehicles currently for sale with an average price of £9,990.
-Ranked third, the Audi A3 is also a good alternative to the Cupra Born, and you'll find 4,830 used Audi A3 cars for an average price of £17,004 on AutoUncle.
+The Ford Focus is another popular car in the segment with a selection of 7,767 vehicles currently for sale with an average price of £9,596.
+Another recommended alternative is Audi A3 with 5,179 cars for sale an average price tag of £17,700.

 All body types for Cupra Born